-Overview of CodeGrade¶
+Overview of CodeGrade

 CodeGrade can be used both as a stand-alone web application and as a module in your LMS.
 The following chapters apply to both situations.
-Please consult the LMS Integration chapter for detailed information of integrating CodeGrade into your Learning Management System.
+Please consult the LMS Integration chapter for detailed information of integrating CodeGrade with your Learning Management System.

 CodeGrade uses an extensive permissions system that may allow certain features to be disabled on your CodeGrade account.